cohesity/cohesity-powershell-module/docs/cmdlets-reference/register-cohesityprotectionsourcehyperv.md

 # Register-CohesityProtectionSourceHyperV

 ## SYNOPSIS
-Registers a new HyperV protection source.
+Registers a new HyperV protection source with the Cohesity Cluster.

 ## SYNTAX